OngMinXian/NUSPlanner/README.md

 The technical aspect of Milestone 2 was extremely demanding for us as we tried our best to code as many functionalities as possible and made it our priority to check our code extensively for technical problems.
 As a result, most of our time was channelled towards random testing and fixing the issues that were visible to us.

 In Milestone 3, we hope that we can **pivot towards more organised forms of testing** through conducting unit tests or even system tests.
 We endeavour to set aside more time for **experimenting with different testing frameworks** and to **familiarise ourselves with the syntax used in software testing packages** like chai.
-At the same time, completing all the deliverables that we have planned under the **Timeline and Executables** section for Milestone 3 is equally important to us.
+At the same time, completing all the deliverables that we have planned under the **Timeline and Executables** section for Milestone 3 remains equally important to us.

-Following the completion of Milestone 2, we will seek the advice of our student advisor and mentor, and use their feedback to make meaningful decisions about the future direction of our project.
+As Milestone 2 draws to a close, we will seek the advice of our student advisor and mentor, and use their feedback to make meaningful decisions about the future direction of our project.